How to Start a Home Daycare Business

 Oklahoma requires a daycare license to keep even one child in your home.
 For more information on opening a home daycare in Oklahoma, click here.
 Click here to go to Oklahoma Department of Human Services and get a copy of the rules.

 How to run a successful in-home daycare business

 There are a ton of supplies you need for daycare.
 Safety measures must be met as well.
-For a short list of what could be needed, click here.

 What about an approved thermometer to take temperatures or one in your refrigerator?
 Do you have a fire extinguisher?
 Are you certified in CPR and First Aid?
 All of that costs money and it adds up.